 Equality and Diversity statement.

-At Rainham School for Girls we have taken into consideration all aspects of equality and diversity in our Equality and Diversity policy, which includes specific objectives in relation to access, gender, race and other protected characteristics covering a three year period.
+At Rainham School for Girls we have taken into consideration all aspects of equality and diversity in our Equality and Diversity policy, which includes specific objectives in relation to access, gender, race, religion or belief and other protected characteristics.
+In the planning and development stage of policy making, we will ensure that we have consulted and taken into account the views of stakeholders.

 Through the whole school processes of systematic review, equality will be monitored and any identified areas of inequality will be redressed.